kprohith/nse-stock-analysis/README.md

 ### Configured for the Nifty 500 stocks.

-### Uses pandas, matplotlib, mpl_finance, scikit-learn and the AlphaVantage Stock Martket API
+### Uses pandas, matplotlib, mpl_finance, scikit-learn and the AlphaVantage Stock Market API
 #### Written entirely in python.